redox-os/orbtk-book/src/en/ch01-03-ingredients.md

 determine the natural size the content elements.
 It allows a dynamic approach to layout all entities inside the toolkit.
 No matter if the application logic requires to add or subdivide other entities inside the widget tree.
-Or if contents is changed though theme adaption or user interaction: all involved entities are processed and resized as needed, respecting their individual constraints.
+Or if contents is changed through theme adaption or user interaction: all involved entities are processed and resized as needed, respecting their individual constraints.